wp-plugins/ik-facebook/readme.txt

 * Feature: Adds Option to display date of post in feed.

 = 1.8.4 =
-* Feature: Option to Limit The Number Of Displayed Characters in Parts of Feed.
-Read More is Displayed if Post is Shortened.
+* Feature: Option to Limit the Number of Displayed Characters in Parts of Feed.
+Read More is displayed if Post is shortened.

 = 1.8.3 =
 * Update: change default Feed Title link to go to Feed's FB Page